Policy Regularization with Dataset Constraint for Offline Reinforcement Learning: Our Method

 where $\oplus$ denotes the vector concatenation operation and $\beta$ is a hyper-parameter trading off the differences in $s$ and $a$. \end{definition}

 Based on \cref{def:psd}, we give the following objective:

-where $\phi$ denotes parameters of the policy $\pi_\phi$. \cref{fig:method} illustrates the forward calculation and back propagation when using stochastic gradient descent \cite{gd} to optimize \cref{equ:reg}.
-That is, we will regularize $\pi_\phi$ by minimizing the distance between $(s, \pi_\phi(s))$ and its nearest neighbor in $\mathcal{D}$.
-This is essentially different from the distribution constraint and the support constraint, where the former forces $\pi$ to be similar to $\mu$ and the latter requires $\pi(s)$ to be supported by $\mu(\cdot|s)$, since the state of the retrieved nearest neighbor may not be the same as the given state.
+where $\phi$ denotes the learnable parameters of the policy $\pi_\phi$. \cref{fig:method} illustrates the forward calculation and back propagation when using stochastic gradient descent \cite{gd} to optimize \cref{equ:reg}, where we can see that DC will regularize $\pi_\phi$ by minimizing the distance between $(s, \pi_\phi(s))$ and its nearest neighbor in $\mathcal{D}$.
+Therefore, DC may retrieve a state-action pair $(\hat{s}, \hat{a})$, where $\hat{s}$ is not equal to the given state $s$ and $\hat{a}$ never be along with $s$ in $\mathcal{D}$.
+This is essentially different from the distribution constraint and the support constraint, where the former forces $\pi(\cdot|s)$ to be similar to $\mu(\cdot|s)$ and the latter requires $\pi(s)$ to be supported by $\mu(\cdot|s)$.

 We note that $\beta$ is a key hyper-parameter, controlling the strength of conservatism.
 Intuitively, when $\beta \to \infty$ or the state space is high-dimensional (e.g., image), \cref{equ:reg} will be dominated by the difference in $s$, and it reduces to behavioral cloning \cite{bc}, which has been proved to be effective on some tasks in TD3+BC \cite{td3_bc}; when $\beta \to 0$, \cref{equ:reg} will ignore the difference in $s$ and it reduces to regularizing $\pi$ such that $\pi(s)$ is close to at least one action in $\mathcal{D}$.
 However, in-distribution actions are coupled with states.
 Thus this reduced regularization may not sufficiently constrain the policy from OOD actions.
 With a proper $\beta$, our state-aware regularization will allow $\pi$ to learn optimal actions from a different state but still maintain enough conservatism.